Get Squiggling: Get Squiggling Letters

 On February 7, 2013, CBeebies commissioned a 26-episode spin-off to the series that focused on the letters of the alphabet.
 As with the original, Beyond Distribution handled worldwide distribution to the spin-off.

-Get Squiggling Numbers

-On January 1, 2023, CBeebies commissioned a 10-episode spin-off to the series that focused on the Numbers.
-As with the original, Beyond Distribution handled worldwide distribution to the spin-off.

-Home Media releases
+Home media releases

 BBC Worldwide (2 Entertain) originally intended to release DVDs of the series in the United Kingdom, as hinted through a promo video featuring footage from the show, but the distributor never did any.